epinio/docs/docs/installation/install_epinio.md

     --set global.domain=myepiniodomain.org
 ```
 <details><summary>With "Let's Encrypt" certificates</summary>
-<p>To generate trusted TLS certificates with "Let's Encrypt" for your public domain provide
+<p>To generate trusted TLS certificates with "Let's Encrypt" for your public domain set
-`.Values.global.tlsIssuer` with value `letsencrypt-production` and your e-mail as value for
+`.Values.global.tlsIssuer` to `letsencrypt-production` and your e-mail as value for
 `.Values.global.tlsIssuerEmail` key.</p>

 ```bash